standard-group/librebucket/CONTRIBUTING.md

 - **Write tests** - New features should include tests
 - **Update documentation** - Update the README or other relevant documentation
 - **Squash commits** - Keep your commit history clean by squashing related commits
-- **Write good commit messages** - Follow the [Conventional Commits](https://www.conventionalcommits.org/), or preferably at least [How to Write a Git Commit Message](https://cbea.ms/git-commit/) specification
+- **Write good commit messages** - Follow the [Conventional Commits](https://www.conventionalcommits.org/), or preferably at least [How to Write a Git Commit Message](https://cbea.ms/git-commit/) specification.
+If you can't follow or bad memory, you can use Husky with Commitlint.
+Just use `npm install` and try to commit, it will point at your errors.

 ## Reporting Issues